Social Learning Lab

 Summer Internship Opportunities

-Non-Stanford Undergraduates: We typically recruit summer interns through the CSLI program and Early Identification Program.
-Both programs go through separate admissions process, so please contact program offices for more information.
+Non-Stanford Undergraduates: We typically recruit summer interns through the Early Identification Program.
+This program goes through a separate admissions process, so please contact program office for more information.

 High-School Students